-Looking for the best new narrative nonfiction books for kids?
-These brand new narrative nonfiction picture books for elementary students are engaging for primary and upper elementary kids.
+Looking for the best narrative non-fiction books for kids?
+These narrative nonfiction picture books for elementary students are engaging for primary and upper elementary kids.
 Books with lesson plans and activities linked.
 Picture books about various topics such as historical figures, historical events and more for your kindergarten, first, second, third, fourth or fifth grade students.
-Your students will delight in these brand new books!
+Your students will delight in these classic and brand new books!

 If you’re a member of the Picture Book Brain Trust Community, you already have access to EVERY lesson plan and activity for these books!
 Just click on the Lesson Plans button in the menu!